drvinceknight/pfm/docs/_labsheets/02-functions-data-structures.md

    $$\sum_{i=0}^{n}T_i=\frac{n(n+1)(n+2)}{6}$$

-10. Create a list with the first 1300 integers divisible by 3.
+10. (Optional) Create a list with the first 1300 integers divisible by 3.
 What is the largest such number?
 What is the smallest such number?
 What is the mean of these numbers?

-11. Investigate the use of the python `random` library.
+11. (Optional) Investigate the use of the python `random` library.
 Use this to simulate the [Monty hall problem](https://en.wikipedia.org/wiki/Monty_Hall_problem):

     - Write a function that simulates the play of the game when you 'stick' with